Eligibility criteria

 Assessment and interview

-You will complete a data skills assessment.
-This assessment includes 10 multiple-choice questions to assess your technical skills.
-After the assessment, you will have an online interview with two or three panel members, lasting about 45 minutes.
+Shortlisted applicants will be invited to complete a data skills assessment.
+High-performing candidates will be invited to an online interview with two or three panel members, lasting about 45 minutes.

 Reference checks